What is NDIS?

-If you are Deaf, under 65 years old and living in a trial site, you may be able to get a NDIS Plan.
-To find out more, visit the My Access Checker.
+If you are Deaf, under 65 years old, have Australian residency (Australian citizen or a permanent resident) and live where NDIS is available, you may be able to get a NDIS Plan.
+To find out more, visit the My NDIS Access checklist (NDIS website).

-NABS is now a registered service provider for the NDIS.
-If you have a NDIS Plan that includes interpreting hours, please remember to tell us when you book an interpreter.
+Tell NABS.
+NABS is a registered service provider for the NDIS.
+If you have a NDIS Plan that includes interpreting hours, you can book an interpreter with NABS for your healthcare appointments.

-You can contact NABS If you have specific questions relating to how NDIS will affect NABS interpreting services:
+You can contact NABS If you have specific questions about NABS and NDIS.

 Phone: 1800 246 945